FortranSoftwares/ANALEMMA_Fortran77/README.md

 ## Usage:
 analemma ecc lon obliq where the optional input parameters are:
--ecc, the eccentricity;
+- ecc, the eccentricity;
--lon, the perihelion longitude in degrees;
+- lon, the perihelion longitude in degrees;
--obliq, the axial obliquity in degrees;
+- obliq, the axial obliquity in degrees;

 The program with no options uses the following default values:

--eccentricity = 0.01671;
+- eccentricity = 0.01671;
--longitude of perihelion = 1.347 radians = 77.18 degrees;
+- longitude of perihelion = 1.347 radians = 77.18 degrees;
--axial obliquity = 0.4091 radians = 23.44 degrees;
+- axial obliquity = 0.4091 radians = 23.44 degrees;
 Licensing:
 The computer code and data files described and made available on this web page are distributed under the MIT license.